207STUPID4-0/Final_Project/README.md

 * Users connect and chat with others.
 (Yang)

 ## Key Snapshot of Software:
-* Before entering main page:
+* Before entering the main page:
   * If is new user: register and redirect to profile page.
   * If not: directly login to main page.
 * At main page: